 A. The property has the RC (Rural Conservation) place type with the HP (Hillside Protection) designation.
 The land use mix of the RC place type lists detached houses as primary uses and attached houses as secondary uses.
-The place type recommends preservation of 50% or more of open space.
-The calculation on the site plan indicates that 46.9% open areas will be undisturbed.
-The percentage will be verified based on the final acreage and number of lots to be confirmed by a survey of the property.
+The place type requires preservation of 50% or more of open space.
+The calculation on the site plan indicates that 50.6% open areas will be undisturbed.